 Our growth requires that Capitala Investment Advisors retain and attract new investment and administrative personnel in a competitive market.
 Its ability to attract and retain personnel with the requisite credentials, experience and skills depends on several factors including, but not limited to, its ability to offer competitive wages, benefits and professional growth opportunities.
-Many of the entities with which our investment advisor competes for experienced personnel, including investment funds (such as private equity funds and mezzanine funds) and traditional financial services companies, have greater resources than our investment advisor will have.
+Many of the entities with which our investment advisor competes for experienced personnel, including investment funds (such as private equity funds, credit funds and mezzanine funds) and traditional financial services companies, have greater resources than our investment advisor will has.
+We cannot assure you that a reduction in revenue to Capitala Investment Advisors, including as a result of fee waivers or a decrease in our assets, would not lead to a loss of investment professionals in the future.